AkulKudari2399/ichassis.readingmaterials/README.md

 # ichassis.readingmaterials
 Reading Materials for UIC team.
-Meant to be completed in entirety for NCG, for experienced hires, depends on prior knowledge.
+Only meant to include open source and unclassified information.
+DO NOT UPLOAD proprietary content.